FSTDT/more-interesting/README.md

 good feedback, so that users are encouraged to employ them, and don't give up on them ["because it's ineffective"](https://lobste.rs/s/v9rktg/new_users_ethics_civility_threads_you#c_xm6qwm).

-### Private, invite-only, fast
+### Private, invite-only-by-default, fast

-More Interesting is going to have an invite tree.
+More Interesting is going to have an invite tree by default, like Lobsters does.
+It'll be possible to turn it off, but that's a low-priority compared to getting all the core interactions right first.
+Comments and likes will always require accounts, just because the anonymous contributions are the source of 99% of the abuse.

 More Interesting doesn't require your email address, phone number, IP address, or other PII information.
+It doesn't ask, and it never will require it.

 More Interesting allows users to participate without JavaScript.
 While the vote buttons probably will use JS, most other forms of interaction shouldn't need it.
 See [details-dialog](https://github.com/github/details-dialog-element), the menues in [bors-ng](https://app.bors.tech), and [this post](https://dev.to/winduptoy/a-javascript-free-frontend-2d3e).